GSA/idmanagement.gov/_implement/scl-ssh.md

 12. Enter your account username.
 (A dialog box displays your PIV/CAC authentication certificate.)
 13. Click _Yes_ to permit the _signing operation_ and enter your PIV/CAC PIN.
 (You'll then be logged into the remote server.)

-{% include alert-warning.html content = "The card reader may flash.
+{% include alert-warning.html content="The card reader may flash.
 Do not remove your card until you're logged in." %}

 ### SSH Using WinSCP and Pageant